-The two women’s political believes and convictions were far more ingrained and essential than their religious affiliations, and they were on an increasing slope of radicalism.
+The two women’s political believes and convictions were far more ingrained and formative than their religious affiliations, and they were on an increasing slope of radicalism.
 Their political opinions likely started with their respective fathers.
-They came from similar social backgrounds and from families who held a deep belief that there had to be significant social change to improve the status of the intellectual middle class and the proletariat for Russia to succeed in the 20th century.
+They came from similar social backgrounds and from families who held a deep belief that there had to be significant social change to improve the intellectual middle class’s status and the proletariat for Russia to succeed in the 20th century.

-The intellectual seeds were all sown a few decades earlier when Baron Daniel Louis Goldman-Heimers, born in 1855, had supported a movement that gave banking access to the less well off.
-It had been started by his father when he began The Mutual Credit Association.
-In the 1860s this was much supported by the Russian economist Nikolai Frantsevich Danielson who saw in it, Russia’s potential to form a wealthier middle class out of which industrial entrepreneurs would emerge.
-These ideas of the populist Narodnik’s were looked on by the Russian aristocratic conservatives as being some Utopian social reformist movement that would ultimately destroy the empire.
-Goldman-Heimers was a realist, and while he believed in social reform, he knew that it would be difficult to change a basically agricultural society into the industrial age.
+The intellectual seeds were all sown a few decades earlier when Baron Daniel Louis Goldman-Heimers, born in 1855, had supported a movement that gave banking access to independent women and to the less well off.
+It had been started by Daniel’s father when he began The Mutual Credit Association.
+In the 1860s, this was much supported by the Russian economist Nikolai Frantsevich Danielson who saw in it Russia’s potential to form a wealthier middle class out of which industrial entrepreneurs would emerge.
+The Russian aristocratic conservatives looked at the populist Narodnik’s ideas as some Utopian social reformist movement that would ultimately destroy the empire.
+Goldman-Heimers was a realist, and while he believed in social reform, he knew that it would be difficult to change an agricultural society into the industrial age.

 Since Baron Daniel Louis Goldman-Heimers was one of the nation’s leading bankers and an essential adviser in the Russian Finance Ministry, he had considerable support from the ruling elite.
-This came mainly from Count Sergei Yulyevich Witte, who was his close friend.
-Witte became finance Minister from 1892 to 1903 and then First Minister or in today’s terms Prime Minister from 1903 to May 1906.
-Baron Daniel was also a close friend of Baron Roman Romanovich Rosen a leading Russian Diplomat of Swedish origin, who had negotiated the Peace Treaty of Portsmouth that ended the Russian Japanese war of 1904-1905.
-Goldman-Heimers and his ideas were supported by his lifelong friend, Veronica Alexandra and Nadia’s father, Grand Duke Michael, Peter Alexander of Nizhniy Novgorod.
-Mihael himself had initiated reforms on his vast agricultural estates in the European part of Russia, Ukraine and around the city of Tomsk in Siberia.
-He had always maintained that without massive social reform, Russian agriculture would eventually, not be able to feed its population.
+The active support came mainly from Count Sergei Yulyevich Witte, who was his close friend.
+Witte became finance Minister from 1892 to 1903 and then First Minister or, in today’s terms Prime Minister from 1903 to May 1906.
+Baron Daniel was also a close friend of Baron Roman Romanovich Rosen, a leading Russian Diplomat of Swedish origin, who had negotiated the Peace Treaty of Portsmouth that ended the Russian Japanese war of 1904-1905.
+Goldman-Heimers and his ideas were supported by his lifelong friend, Veronica Alexandra, Nadia’s father, Grand Duke Michael, Peter Alexander of Nizhniy Novgorod.
+Mihael himself had initiated reforms on his vast agricultural estates in the European part of Russia, Ukraine, and around Tomsk in Siberia.
+He had always maintained that without massive social reform, Russian agriculture would eventually not feed its population.

-When aunt Veronica Aleksandra and my grandmother studied in England, Aleksandra and Johanna learned about Socialism and read Karl Marx’s Capital and other socialist literature.
-They had active and ongoing contacts and friendships with Beatrice and Sidney Webb, the co-founders of the London School of Economics and Political Science (LSE) and the socialist Fabian Society which advocated a gradual change towards a socialist society.
+Aleksandra and Johanna studied Socialism and read Karl Marx’s Capital and other socialist literature when aunt Veronica Aleksandra and my grandmother studied in England.
+They had active and ongoing contacts and friendships with Beatrice and Sidney Webb, the London School of Economics and Political Science (LSE) co-founders, and the socialist Fabian Society, which advocated a gradual change to a socialist society.

-The girls had met the Webbs for the first time in 1902 when they came to England to take up her studies in Oxford.
+The girls had met the Webbs for the first time in 1902 when they came to England to take up their Oxford studies.
 The Webb’s home in London became their place to stay whenever they made their frequent visits to London.
-There, they met people like the suffragette Emmeline Pankhurst, the writer Virginia Woolf, the first British Labour Prime minister, Ramsay MacDonald, the writer George Bernard Shaw, his wife, an Irish activist for woman’s rights, Charlotte Payne-Townshend and many other prominent socialists and Marxists.
+There, they met people like the suffragette Emmeline Pankhurst, the writer Virginia Woolf, the first British Labour Prime minister, Ramsay MacDonald, the writer George Bernard Shaw, his wife, an Irish activist for woman’s rights, Charlotte Payne-Townshend, and many other prominent socialists and Marxists.

-Besides their intellectual education, they were also involved in more action through contacts in Russia.
-In 1903 to 1906 there were continued anti-Semitic pogroms fueled by a small-town paper in Kishinev in Bessarabia, today’s Moldavia.
-The chief financial supporter of these atrocities was Vyacheslav von Plehve, formerly a small-town lawyer, who became Chief of the Russian Police and ultimately, after the assassination of the previous incumbent, Dmitri Sergeyevich Sipyagin, he became Interior Minister for the Russian Empire.
-Vyacheslav von Plehve had initiated several trials against people who wanted social change in Russia.
-Von Plehve who came originally from a lower-middle-class background and was politically leaning towards the ultra-conservative landed gentry who hated reform because industrialization would bankrupt them.
+Besides their academic education, they were also involved in more political action through contacts in Russia.
+From 1903 to 1906, there were continued anti-Semitic pogroms fueled by a small-town newspaper in Kishinev in Bessarabia, today’s Moldavia.
+The chief financial supporter of these atrocities was Vyacheslav von Plehve, formerly a small-town lawyer, who became Chief of the Russian Police and ultimately, after the incumbent’s Dmitri Sergeyevich Sipyagin, assassination, he became Interior Minister for the Russian Empire.
+Vyacheslav von Plehve had initiated several trials against people who wanted a social change in Russia.
+Von Plehve initially came from a lower-middle-class background and was politically leaning towards the ultra-conservative landed gentry who hated reform because industrialization would bankrupt them.
 The landed aristocracy thought it would deprive the countryside and the gentry of their cheap agricultural labor.
-Because of that, von Plehve was also a sworn “enemy” of the progressive finance minister Count Sergei Witte who wanted to further modernize Russia’s financial system and speed up its industrialization.
+Because of that, von Plehve was also a sworn “enemy” of the progressive finance minister Count Sergei Witte who wanted to modernize Russia’s financial system further and speed up its industrialization.
 Von Plehve hated the Russian urban and Jewish intellectuals who wanted a more egalitarian society.

-In 1903, Alexandra and Johanna financed and from Oxford helped to plan the assassination of Vyacheslav von Plehve.
+In 1903, Alexandra and Johanna financed and from their base in Oxford helped plan the assassination of Vyacheslav von Plehve.
 The amateurish attempt failed.
 But Vyacheslav von Plehve sent an assassin to Oxford “to finish off those two bitches,” as he said to Johanna’s father when he was commanded to see von Plehve in Moscow.
-Von Plehve’s assassination attempt failed as well but killed a porter in the Bodleian Library in Oxford in January 1904.
+Von Plehve’s own assassination attempt failed, and instead of the intended target, it killed a porter in the Bodleian Library in Oxford in January 1904.

-Alexandra and Johanna tried again with the help of a fellow student Yegor Sazonov, whom they knew from Moscow.
-This time, on July 28, 1904, they succeeded when Yegor Sazonov threw a bomb into the open carriage of Vyacheslav von Plehve in St. Petersburg and killed him instantly.
+Alexandra and Johanna tried again with a fellow student Yegor Sazonov, whom they knew from Moscow.
+On July 28, 1904, they succeeded when Yegor Sazonov threw a bomb into the open carriage of Vyacheslav von Plehve in St. Petersburg and killed him instantly.
 Some of their Russian co-conspirators in London were arrested, accused and had in 1905, to stand trial at the Old Bailey.
-But the case in the English court was dismissed, as the connection between the group centered around Alexandra, Johanna and Yegor Sazonov and the others involved in the assassination could not be adequately established.
+But the English court case was dismissed, as the connection between the group centered around Alexandra, Johanna, and Yegor Sazonov and the others involved in the assassination could not be adequately established.
 Alexandra and Johanna were never accused of anything in England.

-Vyacheslav von Plehve assassin which von Plehve sent to kill Alexandra and Johanna in Oxford was ultimately apprehended.
+Vyacheslav von Plehve’s assassin, which von Plehve sent to kill Alexandra and Johanna in Oxford, was ultimately apprehended.
 He was a former Russian Gendarme and worked as a waiter in a London Club.
-He was Victor Gurko who was accused of the murder of a porter in Oxford and hanged at Pentonville Prison in London in 1906.
+Victor Gurko was accused of the murder of a porter in Oxford and hanged at Pentonville Prison in London in 1906.

-At the end of 1909, Alexandra and Johanna were both for vacations in Russia while continuing their qualification as medical doctors in Zurich.
+At the end of 1909, Alexandra and Johanna were on vacation in Russia while continuing their qualification as medical doctors in Zurich.
 They had not given up their socialist and Marxist support.
 Besides their studies, they worked as volunteers in hospitals and charities for the poor in Zurich.
-Their engagement with a large number of exiled Russian Bolsheviks in Zurich and with militant anarchist socialists continued to be an essential part of their lives.
+Their engagement with many exiled Russian Bolsheviks in Zurich and with militant anarchist socialists continued to be an essential part of their lives.

-At the end of the summer in 1911, the two women were again in Moscow and had participated and partially financed an uprising at Lomonosov Moscow State University.
-They were interrogated again and spent some days in prison.
+At the end of the summer in 1911, the two women were again in Moscow and partially financed an uprising at Lomonosov Moscow State University.
+They were interrogated and spent some days in prison.
 Though once again, they were released, and no charges were pursued.
-That was quite surprising, because hundreds of professors resigned or were forced to leave the employment at the University, and several hundred students were expelled.
-It appeared the two women had a high-level protector in the government.
+That was quite surprising because hundreds of professors resigned or were forced to leave the employment at the University, and several hundred students were expelled.
+It appeared that the two women had a high-level protector in the government.

 By 1912, the case against them had been dropped and was no longer pursued.
 No reason was ever given.
-The case was likely dropped by the Okhranka under pressure from Pyotr Arkadyevich Stolypin, the reform-friendly Prime minister of the Imperial Government between 1906 and 1911 and a close friend of the women’s families.
-Stolypin successor as Prime minister Count Vladimir Nikolaevich Kokovtsov was also a close friend of Alexandra’s and Johanna’s fathers.
+The Okhranka likely dropped the case under pressure from Pyotr Arkadyevich Stolypin, the reform-friendly Prime minister of the Imperial Government between 1906 and 1911 and a close friend of the women’s families.
+Stolypin’s successor as Prime minister Count Vladimir Nikolaevich Kokovtsov was also a close friend of Alexandra’s and Johanna’s fathers.

 Almost 80 years later, in 1984, Aleksandr Solzhenitsyn made extensive investigations and concluded that Stolypin was indeed assassinated on the behest of extreme right-wingers in Imperial Russia.
 Bogrov hat not only been a left-wing anarchist, but he was also an informant to the Imperial Okhranka Secret Police and had been forced to go ahead with the assassination.